 Hypnosis Therapy and Mental Health

 There are many myths and misconceptions surrounding hypnosis and what happens when people are hypnotized.
-The use of hypnosis is still controversial in the field of mental health, but many people find it helpful for certain issues that they are facing.
+The use of hypnosis therapy is still controversial in the field of mental health, but many people find it helpful for certain issues that they are facing.
 People might turn to hypnosis to help them quit smoking, lose weight or get over certain phobias.

 Although in many cases hypnosis can be a great therapeutic tool some of the controversy surrounding it has made it less common among mental health professionals.
 There have been some instances of hypnotherapists inducing false memories under regression-based hypnotherapy.
 This means that patients remember things that never happened because they were convinced that hypnosis would help them recall early childhood memories.

-Hypnosis may not be an effective way to help people recall their childhood memories but it can be useful in certain types of behavior modification therapies.
+Hypnosis therapy may not be an effective way to help people recall their childhood memories but it can be useful in certain types of behavior modification therapies.
 People who want to change certain habits and behaviors or even deal with stress related problems may be able to benefit from the use of hypnosis.
 Hypnosis is even used in some cases to help people manage the symptoms of PTSD.

 What is Hypnosis?